Why does oil not dissolve in water?

 The Science of Oil and Water

-To understand why oil and water don’t mix, we need to look at the nature of both substances:
+To understand why does oil not dissolve in water, we need to look at the nature of both substances:

 Oil: Long chains of carbon and hydrogen atoms make up the great majority of oils.
 Because their molecules are not very different in charge, these structures are said to be nonpolar.

-Water: However, water is a polar molecule.
-Around the hydrogen atoms are positive, and around the oxygen atom are negative: we thus have a 'dipole'.
+Water: Water is a polar molecule.
+Around the hydrogen atoms are positive, and around the oxygen atom are negative: we thus have a 'dipole.'

 The Role of Polarity